Ayurveda , or Ayurvedic Medicine, is the Traditional Health Care System of Classical India

 Ayurveda describes individuals according to their constitutional or body-mind types, called doshas.

-The three basic doshas are vata, pitta, and kapha.
+The three basic doshas in Ayurveda are vata, pitta, and kapha.
 Vata governs bodily and mental functions concerned with movement and metabolism.
 Pitta governs bodily and mental functions concerned with heat, catabolic break-down of things taken into the body-mind, and energy production.
 Kapha governs bodily and mental functions concerned with the building up and maintenance of structure and fluids.

 Vata is derived from the air element, Pitta from the fire element, and Kapha from a combination of water and earth.